 Real estate content marketing ideas

-The content might fail to attract people.
+It will not attract people.
 It will be bland.
 People might find it in the search engine results page, but they will soon discover that there is nothing there.

 What pain points do they have?
 What are they looking for in the market?
 Do they want to rent or buy?
 Are they interested in family or pet-friendly homes?
 Do they have all the information regarding their buying or selling of the house?